 NT: 1 Timothy 2:5

-We must remain steadfast in our “Christ Alone” conviction so that he alone is confessed and exalted (Phil.
+We must remain steadfast in our “Christ Alone” conviction so that he alone is trusted, confessed, and exalted (Phil.
 2:9-11).

 Historical Context – The roman church has chosen the “middle ground” between three historic understandings of man’s ability to contribute to his salvation: